seagatesoft/webdext/README.rst

 .. _PhantomJS: http://phantomjs.org/
 .. _Splash: http://github.com/scrapinghub/splash

-See how it works as Chrome extension
+Check the video below to see how it works as Chrome extension:

 |DemoVideo|_